axar-ai/axar/README.md

 ## Inspirations

 AXAR is built on ideas from some of the best tools and frameworks out there.
-We use Vercel's AI SDK and take inspiration from [Pydantic AI](https://github.com/pydantic/pydantic-ai)and OpenAI’s [Swarm](https://github.com/openai/swarm).
+We use Vercel's AI SDK and take inspiration from [Pydantic AI](https://github.com/pydantic/pydantic-ai) and OpenAI’s [Swarm](https://github.com/openai/swarm).
 These projects have set the standard for developer-friendly AI tooling, and AXAR builds on that foundation.

 ## Resources